Spotting Gall Bladder Troubles: Unmasking Symptoms

 5. Endoscopic retrograde cholangiopancreatography (ERCP): ERCP is a procedure that combines endoscopy and X-rays to examine the bile ducts and gall bladder.
 It can help identify any blockages or abnormalities.

-6. Cholecystectomy: In some cases, a cholecystectomy (surgical removal of the gall bladder) may be recommended to treat gall bladder problems.
+6. Cholecystectomy: In some cases, a cholecystectomy (surgical of the gall bladder) may be recommended to treat gall bladder problems.

 Can gall bladder problems be treated without surgery?